GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

 ### Robust Exception Filtering

 `Airbrake-PHP` makes it simple to filter through all `notices` generated by the library.
-This makes it easy to perform a wide range of tasks such as adding custom data to all `notices`, removing sensitive data from `Airbrake.io` reports, and even ignoring specific exceptions based on their PHP class type.
+This makes it easy to perform a wide range of tasks such as adding custom data to all `notices`, removing sensitive data from `Airbrake` reports, and even ignoring specific exceptions based on their PHP class type.

 To get started simply create a new `notifier` instance, then use the `Airbrake\Notifier->addFilter()` method to start filtering notices based on whatever criteria you need: